-When should you apply for a VETSL?
+When should you apply for a VSL?

 If you are enrolled in more than one course, you must submit a request for each course.